Amplitudes/amplitudes/_pages/workguidelines.md

 ---

 We work at the pleasure of money granted from either private institutions or through the trust of the public.
 In either case we have an obligation to see this money is  well-spent.
 I don't think this means a lot of bureaucracy, but I do think it means a periodic and active reflection on:
- * what our responsibilities are
+ * what our responsibilities are;
- * how efficient we are in communicating with each other.
+ * how efficient we are in communicating with each other;
- * how efficient we are in communicating with our greater scientific community and the interested public
+ * how efficient we are in communicating with our greater scientific community and the interested public.

 I tend to think of these types of guidelines as coordinating documents; not legalistic as much as aspirational and communicative.

  I looked around to see if I could find some examples, and surprisingly enough, not only wasn't there a lot to be found for theoretical physics.
 It was as if the only guideline that mattered was the one already ingrained in all of us: *do awesome work*.

 That's fine.
 But there's more to being functional than just doing awesome work.
-The writeup I felt closest to my ideal starting point was Titus Brown's, located [here](http://ivory.idyll.org/lab/work-guidelines.html), from which I did indeed lift shamelessly.    ( While exploring his site I also came across his "Lab Code of Conduct", which I think is an excellent idea, and one I've incorporated [here](/code_of_conduct/).)
+The writeup I felt closest to my ideal starting point was [Titus Brown's](http://ivory.idyll.org/lab/work-guidelines.html), from which I did indeed lift shamelessly.    ( While exploring his site I also came across his "Lab Code of Conduct", which I think is an excellent idea, and one I've [incorporated](/code_of_conduct/).)

 -JJMC, 18 June 2017

 # Responsibilities of group members